mickaelChen/ToyDiT/README.md

-Update: I was pointed to this very nice paper [He et al.](https://arxiv.org/abs/2405.19279) that studies outlyer values and normalization in transformers, and proposes a replacement for normalization layers.
+Update: I was pointed to this very nice paper [He et al.](https://arxiv.org/abs/2405.19279) that studies outlyer values and normalization in transformers.
+It tries to explain what normalization layers do for training and proposes a replacement.
+Definitely worth reading.

 # Is LayerNorm in DiT a problem?